brian-beeler/privoxy-pilot-macos/README.md

     `cp /usr/local/etc/privoxy/config /usr/local/etc/privoxy/config.bak`

+    Or you can run the above commands from a single line:

+    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/privoxy-shared-setup.sh)"`

     By allowing connections from clients on your local network other devices like phones, tablets and "smart tvs" can also take advantage of the features of Privoxy.

     "**config.original**" is your Privoxy config file as installed